SurgSora: Object-Aware Diffusion Model for Controllable Surgical Video Generation: Methodology

 \subsection{Trajectory Controller}

-Surgical videos require more precision compared with natural videos, and generation with a single image makes it more difficult and non-referencable.
-Therefore, the Trajectory Controller (TC) is employed to enable custom trajectories as input for conditional motion generation.
-The pipeline of our TC module is shown in Figure~\ref{fig: Traj}, which employs a pre-trained trajectory decoder from \cite{zhan2019self}.
+Surgical videos demand higher precision compared to natural scene videos, particularly because generating them from a single image introduces significant challenges and reduces referential accuracy.
+Due to this we employ trajectory for precision control, which employs a pre-trained trajectory decoder from \cite{zhan2019self}.
 The surgeon inputs the first frame image and then clicks to set trajectories.
 The trajectories and image will be encoded separately, concatenated together, and then decoded by the trajectory decoder into optical flows as a condition to guide the following generation.
-By involving the TC module, the quality of the generated video will be more referencable and convenient for generating customized surgical videos.
+By involving the TC module, generated videos will be more referencable and convenient for generating customized surgical videos.